Mountain View Dental Emergency – Abscess

 If your tooth is abscessed, you may experience difficulty swallowing, a dull ache, throbbing pain, redness, swelling, bad breath, jaw soreness, a pus filled lump next to the tooth, and/or a fever.

 A dental emergency visit should be scheduled immediately with a dentist in the Mountain View area because an infection can be very serious.
-Dr. Antonious sees established and emergency patients from the Mountain View area for dental emergencies, regular cleanings and examinations, as well as restorative and cosmetic procedures.
+Dr. Antonious sees established and emergency patients from the Mountain View area for dental emergencies, such as severe tooth pain & tooth aches, regular cleanings and examinations, as well as restorative and cosmetic procedures.

 Although an antibiotic will not cure a dental abscess, they are frequently prescribed at dental emergency visits to treat the infection.
 The antibiotic may help lessen swelling and pain cause by an infection, but if the source of the infection is not treated the symptoms will return.
 Sometimes an extraction is recommended depending upon the amount and location of the decay, and the amount of bone that has been lost around the tooth.
 The tooth can be removed by a family dentist in the Mountain View area.